 Another high altitude record holder, Hikkim is home to the world’s highest post office at 4440m.
 It’s a small village that most people simply head to check out the post office.
 It’s open for visitors who can send off a post card with the friendly post manager.

 This has become a quintessential thing to do in Spiti Valley, with post cards available for sale in Komik at the cafe or back in Kaza.
 Hikkim is located just 16km from Kaza, on a very windy road that takes around 40 minutes to reach by car.

 Sitting at 4420m and just 8km away from Hikkim, Langza Village is home to a colourful Buddha statue.
 The statue is located right on the edge of a plateau offering an incredible panoramic view of the surrounding mountains.

 There are a couple of homestays in the village, although most travellers simply pass through on a tour to other villages nearby.
 The locals are pretty friendly and we had a nice chat to some kids while we admired the view from the statue.

 Kibber village is a popular place to visit in Spiti Valley.
 The picturesque village sits at 4270m and less than 20km from Kaza.

 It’s become a well-visited place with a beautiful local monastery and the Kibber Wildlife Sanctuary.
 The sanctuary is spread across 1400 square kilometres, and is home to some rare species of flora and fauna.
-The highlight is obviously the elusive snow leopard, but it’s almost impossible to spot one unless you’re extremely patient.
+The highlight is obviously the elusive snow leopard, but it’s almost impossible to spot one unless you’re extremely patient and visit in winter.

 The Himalayan Snow Leopard Research Center at Kibber has been instrumental in the conservation of the animal, with an estimation that there are around 30 inside the park area.